hollo88/submit_latex/README.md

     ```bash
     pdflatex main.tex
     bibtex main.aux
-    pdflatex main.tex
+    pdflatex main.texlatexmk
     pdflatex main.tex
     ```
     Note 1: If you are using biber instead of bibtex, use the command "biber main".
+(You can also use latexmk.)

     Note 2: You can also download your Overleaf project, but you’ll need to download the `.aux` file (e.g., supplementary.aux) if you have cross-references or the `.bbl` file (e.g., main.bbl, with the -b and -B options) — Overleaf → “Logs and output files” → “Other logs and files” (at the bottom of the page).